lucasgcb/CPython-Extension-Example/README.md

 - Sometimes you have some effective **C code you want to interface** with something easier to work with and couple stuff to.

 - Routines of compiled code in your Python scripts **increase performance**.
-Loops and other things within Python is extremely costly, not so much in C.
+Loops and other things within Python can be  extremely costly, not so much in C.

 - This also gives you **free type checking** since the argument types are explicit.